 I’ll be honest, I never liked Homegroup.
 It was never enough, and it made too many assumptions.
 That being said, it was a solution that worked for many people.

-So, while I didn’t like it, I’m frustrated that Microsoft elected to remove the feature from future versions of Windows.
+So, while I didn’t like it, I’m frustrated that Microsoft elected to remove the feature from Windows.

 Instead, we’re back to old, confusing, obscure networking tools.